 After completing an operations and governance manual, exporters who export small numbers of animals infrequently are able to apply for an exemption from having an approved arrangement as a small and infrequent exporter.
 Exporters may be eligible for this exemption if they export less than 400 animals in four or less consignments over a 12 month period, and will only be able to export to the same limits over the financial year of application.
 Exporters who have this exemption also have a reduced annual licence levy of $5 000.

-If exporters with a small and infrequent exemption intends to export more than 400 animals or more than 4 consignments in a 12 month period they must apply for an approved arrangement.
+If exporters with a small and infrequent exemption intend to export more than 400 animals or more than 4 consignments in a 12 month period they must apply for an approved arrangement.

 For more details about obtaining a small and infrequent exemption please see the ‘Small and infrequent exemption’ page.